jay-sdk/ndsb_theano/README.md

 understand what the model was doing.
 Perhaps the only redeeeming part is that I often used the conv_net.py file to keep notes, but these are by no means complete.

-To run this code:
-- make these folders:
+To run this code, make these folders:
-   filters
+- filters
-   test_img
+- test_img
-   saved_params
+- saved_params
-   plots
+- plots

 In filters you'll get the state of the layer weights/filters at the end of each training epoch.
 Test_img creates a .tiff image during the load of the training data once for each folder/category, so you can get a sense what the network operates on.